-1. Which of the following in not the skin layer? in layer?
+1. Which of the following in not the skin layer?

 a) Epidermis b) Upper dermis

 c) Dermis d) None of these

-2. Which of the following is/are types
+2. Which of the following is/are types of skin?

 a) Oily skin b) Dry skin

 c) Sensitive skin d) All of these

-3. Which of the following is a thick lay and strength? ver of fibrous and elastic tissue that gives the skin its flexibility
+3. Which of the following is a thick layer of fibrous and elastic tissue that gives the skin its flexibility and strength?

 a) Epidermis b) Dermis

 c) Fat layer d) None of the above

 4. Anatomy is the study of -

 a) Structure of human body b) Animals

 c) Beauty d) Civilisation

-5 Normal skin is characterized by:
+5. Normal skin is characterized by:

-٥. a) Grease on the skin b) Flaky skin
+a) Grease on the skin b) Flaky skin

 c) Smooth and supple skin d) Itchy skin

-c) shiboth and supple skill a) terry skiri

-6. Skin replaces itself approximately ev very:
+6. Skin replaces itself approximately every:

 a) 10 days b) 28 days

 c) 31 days d) 45 days

 7. Blemishes are:

 a) Skin Marks b) Eye infections

 c) Blackheads d) Whiteheads

 8. Some of the key terms when giving basic skin care are:

-٠. a) Cleanse b) Moisturise
+a) Cleanse b) Moisturise

 c) Exfoliate d) All of the above

-•

-9. rt and balances the head and allows free movement of the head
+9. helps to support and balances the head and allows free movement of the head

 a) Hyoid bone b) Cervical vertebrae

 c) Bones of Thorax or chest d) None of the above

-10. is a vesicle fille ed with pus and is located under the skin surface.
+10. is a vesicle fill ed with pus and is located under the skin surface.

 a) Papule b) Pustule

 c) Keloid d) Cyst